Case Study: Vanessa

 Giving/Receiving: They learned to receive.
 Attracted many new friendships that are mutual and generous.

-YES/NO: Befriending their anger gave them access to real boundaries.
-This actually brought them closer to family and friends.
+Yes/No: Befriending their anger gave them access to real boundaries.
+Counter-intuitively, this actually brought family and friends closer rather than chasing them away.

 Victim/Agent: By feeling their feelings fully and letting those feelings complete — rather than dissociating from reality and what they were afraid was true — they stopped being a match for the victim role.